A non-Standard Standard Model: Introduction

 How can this be?
-The happenstance that the defining representation of $SU(2)$ is pseudo-real means that the defining representation $\mathbf{2}$ of $U_{EW}(2)$ and its conjugate $\overline{\mathbf{2}}$ are related by an outer automorphism of $U_{EW}(2)$.
-If we decree that only inner automorphisms induce gauge transformations, then the two representations are not gauge equivalent --- but neither are they independent.
-The most general effective (quadratic with minimal coupling) Lagrangian that reflects this fact contains a linear combination of HC kinetic terms representing $(\mathbf{3},\mathbf{2})$ and $(\mathbf{3},\overline{\mathbf{2}})$.
-We will see that the ratio of scalar factors for the two terms is generically non-trivial \emph{only for a product group containing a real or pseudo-real subgroup}: The ratio can't be absorbed in the normalization, it does not get renormalized, and it does not spoil the gauge symmetry.
-A non-trivial ratio renders scaled coupling constants in the Lagrangian that ultimately become coupling strengths in matter field currents, and consequently the charge is not always equivalent to the coupling strength.
+Since the defining representation $\mathbf{2}$ of $U_{EW}(2)$ and its $U_{EW}(2)$-conjugate ${\mathbf{2^c}}$ are related by a large gauge transformation, they exhibit homotopically inequivalent representations.
+The most general (quadratic with minimal coupling) effective Lagrangian that reflects this fact contains a linear combination of HC kinetic terms representing both $(\mathbf{3},\mathbf{2})$ and $(\mathbf{3},{\mathbf{2^c}})$.
+We will see that the ratio of scalar factors for the two terms is non-trivial: it can't be absorbed in the normalization, it doesn't get renormalized, and it doesn't spoil the gauge symmetry.
+A non-trivial ratio renders scaled coupling constants that ultimately become coupling strengths in matter field currents.
+Consequently the charge is not always equivalent to the coupling strength between currents and gauge bosons.

-This is an inceptive observation, and it inspires (what we consider) a relatively mild variation of the SM.
-With the physically relevant gauge bosons and their matter eigen-fields in hand, we begin the explicit construction of this non-Standard Model (n-SM) in $\S\,3$.
+This is an inceptive observation, and it inspires a relatively mild variation of the SM.
+With the physically relevant gauge bosons and their matter eigenfields in hand, we begin the explicit construction of this non-Standard Model (n-SM) in $\S\,3$.
 After determining the defining representations of $U_{EW}(2)$ and $SU_S(3)$, a Lagrangian density is proposed.
-We stress that the only pieces that differ from the SM are the quark contributions --- our's include a linear combination of both $(\mathbf{3},\mathbf{2})$ and $(\mathbf{3},\overline{\mathbf{2}})$ whose factors are \emph{a priori} free parameters, but anomaly cancellation fixes them.
-As a result, the strong and electroweak currents coming from the n-SM agree with those from the SM \emph{provided quark currents are identified with a pair of HC currents}.
-In particular, the electromagnetic (EM) current contains the expected $2/3e$ and $-1/3e$ coupling strengths even though the HC have integer electric charge.
-For this reason, we call the HC ``iquarks".
+We stress that the only pieces that differ from the SM are the quark contributions --- our's include a linear combination of both $(\mathbf{3},\mathbf{2})$ and $(\mathbf{3},{\mathbf{2^c}})$ whose scalar factors are \emph{a priori} free parameters, but anomaly cancellation fixes them.